 A. Not necessarily.
 We recognize that excellent NECs can get started in dioceses where financial matching is impossible.
 There are other ways that a diocese can demonstrate support and, in the grant application opportunity is given to describe what that support looks like.
 Significant diocesan “buy-in” is required in every case, because we have observed that this is critical ingredient for getting a new community off the ground.

 Q. Who reads my grant application?

-A. Your application will be read by members of the Task Force on Church Planting and Redevelopment, as well as by outside readers who have long experience in the world of church planting and mission development.
-The Task Force is an ethnically and geographically diverse group of lay leaders, priests and bishops who are passionate about equipping and supporting missional initiatives in the Episcopal Church.
+A. Your application will be read by members of the Advisory Group on Church Planting and Redevelopment, as well as by outside readers who have long experience in the world of church planting and mission development.
+The Advisory Group is an ethnically and geographically diverse group of lay leaders, priests and bishops who are passionate about equipping and supporting missional initiatives in the Episcopal Church.

 Q. When will I find out the results of my grant application?

 A. There are several steps involved with approving an application for funding.
 First, your application will be read by the Task Force on Church Planting.
 You may be contacted by the grant readers if any clarification or additional documents are needed.
 Grants approved for funding by the Task Force then must be referred to the Executive Council of the Episcopal Church for final approval.
-Executive Council meets approximately three months after each grant deadline, and you will be notified of their decision soon after.
+Executive Council meets approximately two months after each grant deadline, and you will be notified of their decision soon after.

-Q. What is the Task Force looking for in grant applications?
+Q. What is the grant readers looking for in grant applications?